 Share Your Christmas Adoption

 Share Your Christmas allows families to share their stories in the Springfield News-Leader.
 Names never appear in the story, and family situations are written in general terms to protect privacy.
 Families selected for Share Your Christmas fill out a form to request items they need, and receive assistance from community members reading the articles.
-Applications open October 18-29 and November 29 – December 4.
+Applications open November 28 – December 3.

 To qualify for holiday assistance programs through Crosslines, applicants must meet the following requirements: